katydecorah/font-library/README.md

-Font Search
+Font Library
 -----------

 ## Contributing

+It's difficult to find Google fonts that are *futuristic* or *typewriter* when you don't know the exact name.
+I started tagging all the Google fonts to make it easier to find that special font.

-The are over 700 Google Fonts, help me organize them!
+The are nearly 700 [Google Fonts](http://www.google.com/fonts), let's organize them!

 ### Background